 - Opposition to Places of Worship and Religious Practices in the U.S.: See how historical opposition to places of worship affected so many communities and how it continues to do so…

-- Questions for Students and Educators: A question sheet that may be used alongside “Opposition to Places of Worship and Religious Practices in the U.S.” by educators and creative parents alike!
+- Questions for Consideration: A question sheet that may be used alongside “Opposition to Places of Worship and Religious Practices in the U.S.”.

 - World Religions Fact Sheet